How to get proof of your no-claims bonus

 Your insurance provider won’t always send you proof of a no-claims bonus (or discount – it’s the same thing) automatically when you switch.

-Some will ask your old provider for the proof of no-claims discount themselves – they’ll let you know if they do.
+Sometimes your new provider will ask your old provider for the proof of no-claims discount themselves – they’ll let you know if they do.
+Or your new provider may choose to look up details of your no-claims bonus on the NCD database run by the Motor Insurer’s Bureau (MIB).

-- Contact your provider and ask them to send you the proof.
+• Contact your provider and ask them to send you a letter as proof.

 Once you’ve forwarded proof to your new provider, they should confirm they’ve received it.
 If you don’t hear anything, follow up to make sure they have it.